Color blindness: Occupations

 Color blindness may make it difficult or impossible for a person to engage in certain activities.
-Persons with color blindness may be legally or practically barred from occupations in which color perception is an essential part of the job (e.g., mixing paint colors), or in which color perception is important for safety (e.g., operating vehicles in response to color-coded signals).
-This occupational safety principle originates from the aftermath of the 1875 Lagerlunda train crash, which Alarik Frithiof Holmgren blamed on the color blindness of the engineer and created the first occupational screening test (Holmgren's wool test) against the color blind.
+Color blind people may be legally or practically barred from occupations in which color perception is an essential part of the job (e.g., mixing paint colors), or in which color perception is important for safety (e.g., operating vehicles in response to color-coded signals).
+This occupational safety principle originates from the aftermath of the 1875 Lagerlunda train crash, for which Alarik Frithiof Holmgren blamed the color blindness of the engineer and created the first occupational screening test (Holmgren's wool test) against color blind people.